Minimising algal growth in farm dams

 - Grow trees to give some shade to the dam.
-However, do not plant trees on the embankment.
+Do not plant trees on the embankment.

 If all else fails

-If an algal bloom does occur there are a number of essential steps:
+If an algal bloom does occur there are a few essential steps:

 - Stop using the water and use an alternative uncontaminated source.
 Only return to using the original supply if testing indicates it is safe to do so.